SpaceCowboy100/cs100HW4/README.md

 collect2: error: ld returned 1 exit status
 make: *** [all] Error 1
 ```
+This occured because we have this statement in our `Makefile` `g++ src/hello.cpp -o bin/hello`.
+We want to store our executable hello in a directory `bin` which does not exist.
 To avoid this error, make sure in your targets there is an if-then statement checking for a `bin` directory and making the directory if necessary.
+However if there is already a `bin` directory, there would be no errors, and the executable would be created.
+It is never safe to assume that everyone knows that the `bin` directory should be included, which is why we place the if-then statement in all targets.

 We have our `Makefile` up and running!
 Now we can add other targets to our project.